gnmyt/Nexploy/docs/index.md

 features:
   - icon: 👀
     title: Open Preview
-    details: Nexploy is currently in development and is open for preview.
+    details: Nexploy is currently in development and is not usable.
   - icon: 🔒
     title: Secure
     details: Two-factor authentication, session management and encryption built-in.